ashermorgan/data-table/README.md

 ```

 #### theme
 A string that contains the current table theme name.
 Available themes include `basic-light` and `basic-dark`.
-To remove all table formating, set `theme` to `null`.
+To remove all table formatting, set `theme` to `null`.
 The default value is `"basic-light"`.
 ```JS
 let myDataTable = new DataTable("#selector", {
     theme: "basic-dark",